-3.2 Transfers between project partners and/or research partners
+Transfers between project partners and/or research partners

-All transfers between the budgets of project and/or research partners must be requested, justified, and substantiated in advance, clearly comparing the old situation with the new situation.
+All transfers between the budgets of project and/or research partners must be requested, justified and substantiated in advance, clearly comparing the old situation with the new situation.
 Such a budget transfer request must be signed by all contractors involved.
-After the transfer has been approved by the Agency for Innovation and Enterprise, an addendum will be drawn up with the adjusted budget.
+After the transfer has been approved by VLAIO, an addendum will be drawn up with the adjusted budget.
 The total grant amount awarded shall never be exceeded due to budget transfers.
 Certain aid instruments may impose additional conditions and criteria for transfers between project partners and/or research partners.
 These conditions and criteria can be found in the relevant guides.